UPDATE: Here is the latest hand-wringing on boys and books, this time from Jonathan Emmett.

 Note to society: stop spreading the message that childcare, including the organisation of birthday parties, preparation of school lunches and buying of presents are women’s work.
 Note to fathers, uncles and granddads: buy picturebooks.
 Where money appears, product will follow.
 (Only one in eight dads take the lead with reading to their children.)

 Picture book pirates are less prone to combat than their counterparts in other media, monsters and aliens less frightening, vehicles and machines less technically detailed.

-I’ve noticed the same thing and I agree that picturebooks are becoming too tame.
+I’ve noticed the same thing and I agree that (American!) picturebooks are not expecting enough from their young readers.
 Nothing annoys me more than a classic fairytale which has had its ending ameliorated.
 Those little pigs got et, dammit.
 But this isn’t actually a boy thing.
 I’m pretty sure that well-loved little girls are just as capable of processing frightening monsters and aliens as well-loved little boys.
 I suspect this trend is in response to an increasingly frightening and busy world, in which picturebooks are thought to be a refuge.